asifm/GCPD-website/content/DownloadIntro.md

 - Instead of sharing the data file directly, please point others to this webpage to download the latest version of the data from here.
 - If you'd like to have access to the data at a more granular level, please contact us at <gcpd@darden.virginia.edu>.
 We'll make such data available at our discretion, taking the intended use into consideration.
 - This is a beta release.
 There is no guarantee, implied or otherwise, about the accuracy of the data.
 If you find errors, please let us know at <gcpd@darden.virginia.edu>.
-- Please fill out the short form below and click "next" (the arrow button) to download a csv file containing the data.
+- Please fill out the short form below and then click on "Download".
 The information you provide helps us evaluate the use of the dataset.